dotnet/arcade/Documentation/DefaultsGuidance.md

 ## Categories of Differences

-* Category 1 - Company, Divisional, or .NET Core requirements.
+* Category 1 - Company, Divisional, Visual Studio, or .NET Core requirements.
 * Category 2 - Differences which are truly exceptions to what is otherwise correct for .NET Core overall.
 * Category 3 - Differences which are excessively expensive or risky to change.
 * Category 4 - Differences which are the result of team/individual preferences and/or history.